marushkevych/gift-card-selector/README.md

 $ grunt test
 ```

-build (this will produce minified js with controller)
+build (this will run tests and build minified js with controller)

 ```
 $ grunt